gjpelletier/PyOAE/README.md

 # Example use of f_dTA with the root-finding method

-The difference between TA and DIC, also known as Alk* (Sarmiento & Gruber, 2006), can be used as a surrogate variable to interpret the response of other carbonate system variables (e.g. CO3--, pH, Ωara, Ωcal), and also interpret the response of calcification to OA and OAE (Xue & Cai, 2020).
+The difference between TA and DIC, also known as Alk* (Sarmiento & Gruber, 2006), can be used as a surrogate variable to interpret the response of other carbonate system variables (e.g. CO3--, pH, Ωara, Ωcal).
 Ocean acidification has caused a decrease in TA-DIC since pre-industrial conditions (Sarmiento & Gruber, 2006).

 In this example we will use the root-finding method to solve for the amount of OAE needed to restore the TA-DIC in 2010 in the coastal California Current Ecosystem to pre-industrial conditions